161sam/ai-workspaces/README.md

   2.  **Delay in applying the new certificate:** There might also be a short delay before the newly obtained certificate from Let's Encrypt is fully applied and recognized by all systems.
 - **Solution:** This is usually a temporary issue and resolves itself.
 Give it some time.
 If the warning persists for more than 24 hours, check your Caddy logs for any errors related to certificate acquisition and ensure your DNS settings are correctly pointing your domain to the server's IP address.
 You can also try clearing your browser's cache or using an incognito/private window to re-check.

+### Remote Desktop Issues

+- **Guacamole Connection Issues:** If you can't connect to the desktop:
+  1. Ensure the desktop service is properly started: `docker compose ps`
+  2. Check Guacamole logs: `docker compose logs guacamole`
+  3. Verify your browser supports HTML5 (all modern browsers do)
+  4. Try using Chrome or Firefox for best compatibility
+- **Performance Issues:**
+  - **KDE/Fedora KDE:** Ensure your server has at least 4GB RAM allocated
+  - **All Desktops:** Stable internet connection is crucial for smooth experience
+  - Consider GPU passthrough for graphics-intensive tasks if available
+- **File Transfer Issues:** Use the `/shared` folder inside the desktop to transfer files to/from the host system

 ### Supabase Issues

 - **Supabase Pooler Restarting:** If the `supabase-pooler` component keeps restarting, follow the instructions in [this GitHub issue](https://github.com/supabase/supabase/issues/30210#issuecomment-2456955578).